sillsdev/ptx2pdf/docs/documentation/covers.md

 Each sidebar may have the normal array  normal sidebar foreground and background images and colours which may be defined (but clearly, not all options or combinations make sense).
-Styling is discussed futher down, and this document ends with a complete stylesheet that could be used to set the above text.
+Styling is discussed further down, and this document ends with a complete stylesheet that could be used to set the above text.

 Note that by default the barcode for the ISBN uses the font Andika.